 - Responding to requests from others

-For children with limited communication skills, this is especially difficult.
+For learners with limited communication skills, this is especially difficult.
 Although these skills are related, you will probably need to teach them independently.
 Through repeated practice, your learner will begin to interact more with those around her.

 Whether teaching requesting or responding, this will involve 3 steps: